-Annie Sugrue, Managing Director of Solidaridad Southern Africa, told delegates in her presentation that the organisation is keen to see cooperation among all stakeholders to improve the productivity of cotton producers.
+Annie Sugrue, (Former) Managing Director of Solidaridad Southern Africa, told delegates in her presentation that the organisation is keen to see cooperation among all stakeholders to improve the productivity of cotton producers.
 “We are therefore interested to work with partners who share this goal in order to achieve the best outcomes for cotton producers and to move the sector forward,” says Sugrue.

 Zambia ranked in third place in cotton production in Southern Africa, after Zimbabwe and Tanzania.
 According to Joseph Nkole, chairperson of CAZ, after maize this is the most important cash crop in the country.
 “As an organisation we are elated about the support we receive from an international organisation like Solidaridad.
 Through your support and assistance, we are able to elevate the importance of cotton in the country.
 Our membership is growing annually, especially in areas where we are present, so your support continues to be of great value to us,” he says.